Article by John Tribbia

 The most important result from this analysis might be the one that didn’t find anything.
 In an earlier iteration of the project, before I injected the known causal effect, the falsification test came back clean: no signal detected.
 That’s what gives me confidence the method isn’t just picking up noise or artifacts when it does find something.

-What This Means for Companies Deploying AI
+What This Means for Product Teams

 The within-version approach can isolate quality’s contribution to engagement without an A/B test.
 It recovers 90% of a known effect, and the remaining 10% comes from a well-understood and correctable source of error.
 That’s good enough for production decision-making.